Do I Need a Fancy Desk?: The Harm We Can Do to Our Creativity

 Cultivate Your Creativity

-Of course, people can also run out of ideas because they’ve suddenly stopped having life experiences.
-Maybe their stuck at work 70 hours a week.
+Of course, people can also run out of ideas for other reasons.
+Maybe because they’ve suddenly stopped having life experiences.
+Maybe they’re stuck at work 70 hours a week.
 Traveling on business.

 There are phases to it all.
 You might have to take a road trip, stroll through an art museum, or return to your roots to rebuild your storehouse of inspiration.

-I also wrote about a natural system of calming the mind, and waiting until ideas float to the top of mind, and then snatching them up.
+I also wrote about a natural system of calming the mind.
+Waiting until ideas float to the surface of your brain, and then snatching them up.
 It’s a method birds use on the tranquil surface of a pond.